stackunderflow111/blog/content/post/2021-09-07-pods-networking/index.en.md

 - communication between pods running on the same node goes through the bridge
 - for incoming packets destining a pod, the host routes it to the bridge and the bridge automatically dispatch the packet to the destination pod.

 However, Linux bridge has some performance penalty.
-The only way to get rid of such performance impact is stop using bridges.
+The only way to get rid of such performance impact is to stop using bridges.
 Calico provides an alternative solution to bridge.

 ### Alternative to bridge